Luisa Lambertini: Distinctions

-Since 2021, Lambertini has been the president of the EPFL WISH Foundation, whose vice-president she was from 2019 to 2020.
+Since 2021, Lambertini has been the president of the EPFL WISH Foundation, serving as its vice-president from 2019 to 2020.
 Lambertini is an executive committee member and former president of the International Banking, Economics and Finance Association (IBEFA).
-She was an advisory council at the Society for Computational Economics (2016-2020), an editor of The B.E.
+She was an advisory council at the Society for Computational Economics (2016–2020), an editor of The B.E.
 Journal of Macroeconomics (2012-2019), and a member of the Committee for Funding Italian Research Project (PRIN) (2011).

-She is a consultant for central banks and policy institutions.
+She serves as a consultant for central banks and policy institutions.

-Lambertini is the recipient of the Hoover National Fellowship (2001-2002), the John L. Simpson Memorial Research Fellowship (1994), the Alfred P. Sloan Doctoral Dissertation Fellowship (1993), the University of California, Berkeley Fellowship (1992), the Luciano Jona Fellowship (1990), and the Credito Italiano Award (1988).
+Lambertini has been the recipient of the Hoover National Fellowship (2001–2002), the John L. Simpson Memorial Research Fellowship (1994), the Alfred P. Sloan Doctoral Dissertation Fellowship (1993), the University of California, Berkeley Fellowship (1992), the Luciano Jona Fellowship (1990), and the Credito Italiano Award (1988).

 From 1977 to 1987 she was a member of the Italian National Handball Team.